About Me and Testimonials

 Catherine's past includes training as a Mechanical, Electrical & Electronics Engineer in The Armed Forces as an Instrument Technician, and in doing so was the first female to complete this role in the UK.
 This meant she trained with a male-dominated workforce with much to "prove' about her abilities and capabilities, or so she thought.

 After leaving the Army she was married with two children and raised them as a single parent not long after this.
 It's fairly common for marriages in the Forces to end this way due to the high-stress environment and backgrounds of people who find their early employment in the Military (and perhaps when people are too young).

 Catherine found herself working in the world if IT, Technolgy, Cyber related industries including working for large technology companies when home computing was just taking off (and you would be paying thousands of pounds to own one!)
 This was also a male-dominated environment and she would often be met with a blank face where the expectation was the I.T.
 "Guy" would be carrying out the job!
 Catherine remained unphased by this and has to date found that this is a societal message that she embraces to her advantage rather than becoming embroiled in battles around the issue.

-Along the way, Catherine worked as a Relationships and Sex Education Tutor and noticed the behaviors of young people using the internet and the issues they faced.
+Along the way, Catherine worked as a Relationships and Sex Education Tutor and noticed the behaviours of young people using the internet and the issues they faced.
 She had lots of long and intrusive conversations with her children, their friends, and relatives about their use of devices and online spaces (apparently she asked too many questions).
 Based on her experience of technology Catherine began to develop her theory of #Cybertrauma around 2011/2012.
 Catherine has been working with clients with issues relating to technology and harms since this time and has heard so many in-depth stories and witnessed the impact of technology on her client's wellbeing that she was determined to specialise and share this knowledge beginning with a handy guide in 2016, journal articles and now a completed book with a few more articles and books to follow...